 Contrast that line of reasoning with the postmodern academics who have granted “superpowers” to minorities.
 The result?
 The wisdom of the enlightenment thinkers who understood the nature of power is proven correct by the behavior of the likes of Ilhan Omar.
 She does of course not have the power to make death threats or the like, but her minority status gives her a special cloak of invincibility to make bigoted statements others could never get away with – and she does.

 Unchecked power is bad, no matter the color of your skin.
 But it is not too late to put the genie back in the bottle.
 The American people do not have to accept the dictum by radical leftists that defines what words are supposed to mean.
-Racism is racism, regardless of the color of the person wielding it.We value your comments!
-Please weigh in on our comment section below.
+Racism is racism, regardless of the color of the person wielding it.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com